 To select the Grand Prize and Category winners, and to determine the Top 100 entries overall, Tech Briefs Media Group will recruit a minimum of 24 judges from its editorial board of readers.
 The judging panel also will be open to one representative from each Primary Sponsor.
 The judges are prohibited from entering the contest themselves or evaluating entries from any organization at which they are employed.
 All decisions of the judges will be final.

-Winners will be notified by phone, email, and/or direct mail, and announced in September 2018.
+Winners will be notified by phone and/or email, and announced in September 2019.

 RESTRICTIONS AND NOTIFICATIONS